- Contact Us

 We have two versions.
 We have a live/synchronous version, which is a live seminar where students can ask Dr. Shona Adams, the facilitator, questions about the topics discussed.
 Students can also ask questions to our Access Case Managers via the LiveChat feature.
 If you can't make it to the live event, we also have a remote/asynchronous version, which is a recording of the seminar you can access in your own time.

 - Learn about the wide range of symptoms of anxiety and depression

 - Understand the symptoms of anxiety and depression and maintaining factors that can perpetuate these symptoms

 - Learn strategies to manage and help reduce symptoms

 - Have access to information about resources for those wanting further help or support

-Through Canvas, you will be able to access a copy of the seminar slides and resources.
+On Canvas, you will also have access to a copy of the seminar slides and helpful resources.
 These resources are available until the end of term, so feel free to print the ones you are interested in keeping.
-Additionally, you can share your feedback about the event in the "Quiz" section of Canvas.
+Additionally, you can share your feedback about the event in the "Quizzes" section.